Submitted by peter on

 GTK can be used at several levels.
 For example, you can start with the GTK application code or bypass that to work at a lower level.
 When you compare the alternatives, you get similar comparison problems.
 As an example, Aura can be used with or without a separate components named Ash.

-In the small number of occasions, I created anything using GTK, I built up from the minimum, not down from the top.
+In the small number of occasions I created anything using GTK, I built up from the minimum, not down from the top.
 Memory usage was never a problem.
 From my experience, some GTK and many Qt applications are bloated compared to what they do.
+They often appear load everything at the start without thinking about what might be useful.

 KDE or Gnome?